 The U.S. Government’s National Initiative for Cybersecurity Careers and Studies (NICCS) defines a data breach as “The unauthorized movement or disclosure of sensitive information to a party, usually outside the organization, that is not authorized to have or see the information.”

-Many fast growing companies do not sufficiently invest in safeguard measures, leaving them completely vulnerable for these types of attacks.
+Many companies do not sufficiently invest in safeguard measures, leaving them completely vulnerable for these types of attacks.